olympus-terminal/eyes-wide-open/README.md

 # eyes-wide-open

-Scripts and guides for disabling the nanny features that override your choices.
+Scripts and guides for disabling the nanny features that override a sensible modus operandi.
 If you told your system to do something, it should do it — not silently undo it because a default somewhere decided it knows better.

 ## What's Here